Veritas-Capstone/TL69---Capstone/README.md

   - Bias detection: classifier trained on labeled partisan datasets
   - Claim verification: retrieval + NLI pipeline with optional LLM fallback
 - **Deployment:** Docker + cloud hosting (AWS/GCP/Azure)

+# Coding and Documentation Standards
+- For python backend, we should follow Pep 8 guidelines
+- With React/Node, we can follow the Google Typescript guide
+- For API building and usage, we can follow REST API although this is a lot more lenient
+- Document security measures, login credentials for hosting or any infrastructure